-Logistical and emotional support for AYA patients and caregivers
+Support services for patients and caregivers

-Social workers, your AYA coordinator and other members of your Children’s Minnesota care team can point you toward a wide variety of resources that can make life with cancer easier.
+Members of your Children’s Minnesota care team can point you toward a wide variety of resources that can make life with cancer easier.

 As an AYA cancer patient at Children’s Minnesota, you have access to spaces that are designed specifically for you and other resources to make you comfortable during your stay.